Schwad/Schwad.github.io/_posts/2018-09-06-how-i-got-my-first-pull-request-merged-on-rails-core.markdown

 ## Okay, but where do I start? 🤔

-To get started, do not troll around on github reading endless lists of pull requests and issues to try and find a place for yourself.
+To get started, do not troll around on github reading endless lists of pull requests and issues.
 You need a constant guided feed of things to review, and the perfect tool for that ([very kindly created by Schneems](https://github.com/schneems)) is CodeTriage.

 {: style="text-align:center"}
 ![Favorite](https://i.imgur.com/DAbjF4H.png)